MIDS-scaling-up/v2/week07/hw/README.md

-# Homework 7 - Neural face detection pipeline
+# Homework 7 - WE ARE CURRENTLY MODIFYING PLEASE DO NOT ATTEMPT!!!! -- Neural face detection pipeline

 ### Overview
 The objective of this homework is simple: modify the processing pipeline that you implemented in